LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day7-AiTM-Insights-XDR.md

 - [Modlishka](https://github.com/drk1wi/Modlishka)
 - [Muraena](https://github.com/muraenateam/muraena)

+### Phishing mail pattern
+At this time, based on third-party research, attackers are targeting enterprise users of Gmail or Outlook with emails related to password reset, password expiry, voice message logs, and accessing office-related and other content.

 ### Initial access - phishing email
 As the attacker aims to successfully lure the target to a phishing site and avoid detection by mail security, they primarily rely on two attack techniques, as follows.
 - Type Ⅰ : HTML file attachment